peishanh/Bagel-Protocol/protein_production.md

 Before beginning, make sure you have the following ready and standing by:

-+ dry bath set to 42 C
++ "sous-vide" water bath set to 42 C
 + 37 C standing, 37 C shaking, and 18 C shaking incubators
 + centrifuges for 50 mL Falcon tubes (up to 4,700 RPM) and 2 mL tubes (up to 14,700 RPM)